cwurld/django-social-auth/doc/configuration.rst

     )

   Take into account that backends **must** be defined in AUTHENTICATION_BACKENDS_ or Django won't pick them up when trying to authenticate the user.
+If you are missing the backend, you will see the exception "Incorrect authentication service".
+If you do not see the backend you are looking for in this list, look in the social_auth.backends.contrib directory.

   Don't miss ``django.contrib.auth.backends.ModelBackend`` if using ``django.contrib.auth``
   User model or users won't be able to login.